 To avoid the vulnerabilities or mitigate their ill effects, Java software developers can:

-Use sun.misc.Unsafe only when absolutely necessary to reinterpret data and carefully document its use.
+Prohibit the use of sun.misc.Unsafe.

 Consider segregating intended reinterpretation operations into distinct subprograms, as the presence of reinterpretation greatly complicates program understanding and static analysis.